-☐ If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, or stalking, the HACDB must ensure that the victim retains assistance.
-(For documentation requirements and policies related to domestic violence, dating

-• If a court determines the disposition of property between members of the assisted family in a divorce or separation decree, the HACDB is bound by the court's determination of which family members continue to receive assistance.
+- ☐ If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, or stalking, the HACDB must ensure that the victim retains assistance.
+(For documentation requirements and policies related to domestic violence, dating violence, sexual assaults, and stalking, see section 16-VII.D of this plan.) - If a court determines the disposition of property between members of the assisted family in a divorce or separation decree, the HACDB is bound by the court's determination of which family members continue to receive assistance.